Liaison Psychiatry and Maternity Services - An Essential Interface

 • Abdullah Mukit Cardiff & Vale University Health Board

-Keywords: liaison psychiatry, perinatal psychiatry, postnatal depression, puerpral psychosis, infertility mental health
+Keywords: liaison psychiatry, perinatal psychiatry, postnatal depression, infertility mental health, Chronic Disease; Developing Countries; Female; Hospitals, General; Mental Health; Mental Health Services; Morbidity; Pregnancy.

 Abstract

 Liaison psychiatry teams collaborate closely with the surgical and medical departments in general hospitals.
 Regardless of the apparent reason, patients who present with both physical and mental health challenges are treated by these general hospital mental health teams.
-Physical and psychological co-morbidities, managing chronic illnesses, self-harm, and coping with illness are just a few of the issues that a liaison psychiatry team faces.
-Liaison psychiatric services are expected to continue expanding, including in low- and middle-income nations.
-Furthermore, the services ought to be more comprehensive.
-When combined with maternity services, these services offer an opportunity to set the standard for mental treatment that recognises all the emotional and clinical needs of mothers-to-be.
+Physical and psychological co-morbidities, managing chronic illnesses, self-harm, and coping with illness are just a few examples of liaison psychiatry work.
+Liaison psychiatric services should continue expanding, including in low and middle-income nations.
+Furthermore, liaison psychiatry services ought to be more comprehensive.
+By acknowledging the emotional and clinical needs of mothers, liaison psychiatry, when partnered with maternity services, may offer a chance to establish a benchmark for managing mental health concerns.

 Downloads